Our team

 Ísis Lira

-Researcher
+Senior Researcher

 PhD candidate in Economics (PUC-Rio) and Master in Economics (UFJF). Ísis has a solid background in impact evaluation methods for public policies and extensive experience in projects and research in the areas of labor economics, law enforcement, gender inequality, public sector economics, and the economics of crime.
 At Leme, she works on the design and management of projects on domestic violence.
 More information: Website, Lattes, and LinkedIn.